heptarch/heptarch.github.io/drafts/demon.md

  childhood, but bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.
- A small rowboat is moored where the Kirkland ferry usually departs, into which Ellen is drawn ineluctably.
+ A small rowboat is moored where the Kirkland ferry usually departs.
- She falls in, and immediately, without effort, it begins to move, gaining speed from Victoria dock into the turning basin, and then outwards, outwards to the North Sea, borne on the crest of a wave.
+ Ellen almost falls into it, and immediately, without effort, it begins to move, gaining speed from Victoria dock into the turning basin, and then outwards, outwards to the North Sea.
  Now they are hurtling, the oars flat in the rowlocks and skimming the water, she and the boat one breathless motion over the skin of the ocean.

-Facing backwards, she can see the light of Aberdeen, grey and frozen.
+Facing backwards, she can see from a distance the grey and frozen light of Aberdeen, and beneath the boat, the mild swell of the wave which bears them.

-But then the boat shudders; Ellen can tell from the swelling pitch of the water that they approach a wave.
+There is a shudder, a collision, and in a reversal too quick to register, the wave is guiding them back to the quay.
-She starts rowing furiously, without effect; in an eversion too quick to register, she and the boat are now hurtling towards the quay again.
+She feels her heart thumping, but on the wrong side of her chest; she knows she has become her own mirror image.
-But she faces the wave: a frozen wall of ice, through which she can faintly see, like a finger pressed against the inside of a glass,
+Facing now to the North Sea, there is an immense wall of ice against, against which they have rebounded, and through which she can faintly see, like a finger pressed against the inside of a glass, the ashen outlines of a shopfront on Chancery Lane.

-Möbius
+She wakes with a start in her garrett on Munster Square.
+The melodious voice whispers---the light was reversed not by a Möbian loop, but a barrier in the fourth dimension, which is weaker near Chancery Lane since *light leaked through*.

 <p align="center">
   ⁂